faizannaseerr/HuffmanCoding/README.md

 ## Process

-- Had read about lossless compression online, and wanted to implement the Huffman Encoding algorithm individually after understanding its rudimentary idea
+- Had read about lossless compression online, and wanted to implement the Huffman Encoding algorithm individually after understanding what it is primarily based on
 - Read into what heaps are (max & min), a data structure I had not covered before
 - Implemented a function to create max heaps required for Huffman encoding
 - Implemented functions to encode and decode text messages via Huffman enoding & decoding